ibm-cloud-docs/appid/cd-messages.md

    | --------- | ----------- |
    | `%{passwordChangeInfo.time}` | Displays the time at which a new password went into effect. |
    | `%{passwordChangeInfo.ipAddress}` | Displays the IP address from which the password change was requested. |
-   {: caption="Table 4.
-Parameters that you can use in messages that are related to changing a password" caption-side="top"}
+   {: caption="Parameters that you can use in messages that are related to changing a password" caption-side="top"}

    You can also use the message parameters that are listed in the [Welcome message](/docs/appid?topic=appid-cd-types#cd-messages-welcome) section.
    {: tip}